Joe Milazzo II, PE

-Joe serves on the Rethinking Southern Cities regional initiative council for the Urban Land Institute (ULI) Carolinas district for the ULI Triangle chapter.
+Joe serves on the Rethinking Southern Cities regional initiative council for the Urban Land Institute (ULI) Carolinas district, and the Transportation Committee for the ULI Triangle chapter.

-He is a current member of the strategic initiatives council of the NC Section of the Institute of Transportation Engineers and was previously recognized as the young professional of the year for NCSITE.
+He has served on the strategic initiatives council of the NC Section of the Institute of Transportation Engineers and was previously recognized as the young professional of the year for NCSITE.

 Joe was a past chair of the Young Executives Forum of NC Citizens for Business and Industry (the predecessor to the NC Chamber of Commerce) and a founding member of MBA Alumni Board at NC State University.

 Joe and his wife, Claire, have three children and live in Cary.
-Joe currently serves as chair of St. Michael the Archangel Catholic School Advisory Council in Cary, serving a parish of approximately 16,000 members.
+Joe served as the chair of St. Michael the Archangel Catholic School Advisory Council in Cary from 2015 to 2017, serving a parish of approximately 16,000 members.

 RTA Marketing and Policy Manager